PhatDave/AHKEcho/README.md

 ## 1.1.3

 Windows can now be added to the echo list using `Ctrl+Alt+S` and `Ctrl+Alt+D` where S adds the **current** window and D removes the **current** window

+## 1.1.4

+For some reason the keyboard hook sometimes gives up

+Added option to re-hook keyboard on `F5`